This guide explains how to challenge unfair pay policies and secure a fair pay policy in your school.

 What is ‘pay progression’?

-All pay progression for teachers in maintained schools in England and Wales is now linked to their performance.
+Pay progression for teachers in maintained schools in England is linked to their performance.
 The School Teacher’s Review Body (STRB) has given schools more flexibility in how they determine teacher’s pay – although the vast majority continue to operate according to national pay scales.
-All pay progression is now based on performance and the outcomes of appraisal.
+All pay progression is based on performance and the outcomes of appraisal.

 Who is eligible to progress?